cyberark/sidecar-injector/README.md

 1. Create service account (might already exist from `kubernetes-conjur-demo`) to be used by the application pod

-    This service account maps to the Conjur identity for the pod
+    This service account maps to the Secrets Manager identity for the pod

     ```bash
     ~$ kubectl -n ${TEST_APP_NAMESPACE_NAME} \
     create serviceaccount ${TEST_APP_SERVICE_ACCOUNT}
     ```

-1. Create Conjur ConfigMap
+1. Create Secrets Manager ConfigMap

-    This ConfigMap named `conjur` stores the connection details to the Conjur appliance.
-These details are necessary for both the **Authenticator** and **Secretless** sidecars to communicate with the Conjur appliance.
+    This ConfigMap named `conjur` stores the connection details to the Secrets Manager appliance.
+These details are necessary for both the **Authenticator** and **Secretless** sidecars to communicate with the Secrets Manager appliance.
     ```bash
     ~$ cat << EOL | kubectl -n ${TEST_APP_NAMESPACE_NAME} apply -f -
     apiVersion: v1